-- 1. Download MPLAB X IDE.
+- 1. Download MPLAB[®] X.

-- 2. Launch MPLAB X IDE.
+- 2. Launch MPLAB[®] X.

 - 3. Connect a USB cable (Standard-A to Micro-B or Micro-AB) between the PC and the debug USB port on the kit.

 When the Curiosity Nano kit is connected to your computer for the first time, the operating system will perform a driver software installation.
 The driver file supports both 32- and 64-bit versions of Microsoft[®] Windows[®] XP, Windows Vista[®], Windows 7, Windows 8, and Windows 10.
-The drivers for the kit are included with MPLAB X IDE.
+The drivers for the kit are included with MPLAB[®] X.

-Once the Curiosity Nano board is powered the green status LED will be lit and MPLAB X IDE will autodetect which Curiosity Nano board is connected.
-MPLAB X IDE will present relevant information like data sheets and kit documentation.
-The PIC16F18446 device is programmed and debugged by the on-board debugger and therefore no external programmer or debugger tool is required.
+Once the Curiosity Nano board is powered the green status LED will be lit and MPLAB[®] X will auto-detect which Curiosity Nano board is connected.
+MPLAB[®] X will present relevant information like data sheets and kit documentation.
+The PIC18F47Q10 device is programmed and debugged by the on-board debugger and therefore no external programmer or debugger tool is required.

-2.3 Design Documentation and Relevant Links
+2.2 Design Documentation and Relevant Links

-The following list contains links to the most relevant documents and software for the PIC16F18446 Curiosity Nano.
+The following list contains links to the most relevant documents and software for the PIC18F47Q10 Curiosity Nano.

 - MPLAB[®] X IDE MPLAB[®] X IDE is a software program that runs on a PC (Windows[®], Mac OS[®], Linux[®]) to develop applications for Microchip microcontrollers and digital signal controllers.
-It is called an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB[®] Xpress Cloud-based IDE MPLAB[®] Xpress Cloud-Based IDE is an online development environment that contains the most popular features of our award-winning MPLAB X IDE.
-This simplified and distilled application is a faithful reproduction of our desktop-based program, which allows users to easily transition between the two environments.

-- MPLAB[®] Code Configurator MPLAB[®] Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where you can order samples of devices. - Data Visualizer Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources such as the EDBG Data Gateway Interface found on Curiosity Nano and Xplained Pro boards and COM Ports. - PIC16F18446 Curiosity Nano website Kit information, latest user guide and design documentation. - PIC16F18446 Curiosity Nano on microchipDIRECT Purchase this kit on microchipDIRECT.
+It is called an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB[®] Code Configurator MPLAB[®] Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where you can order samples of devices. - Data Visualizer Data Visualizer is a program used for processing and visualizing data.
+The Data Visualizer can receive data from various sources such as the EDBG Data Gateway Interface found on Curiosity Nano and Xplained Pro boards and COM Ports. - PIC18F47Q10 Curiosity Nano website Kit information, latest user guide and design documentation. - PIC18F47Q10 Curiosity Nano on Microchip Direct Purchase this kit on Microchip Direct.